 This is the bit that had worried me.
 I was to stay in the Hide as well as photograph it.
 I am not the neatest or tidiest of people.
 My attention to and ability in being spick and span is not very good.
 I would have to be very careful not to touch, move, smudge, wrinkle or use anything before photographing it.
 No pressure.
 The bed was so well made I seriously considered sleeping on the floor…

-I immediately started capturing the beauty of the Hide. begining with the bedroom, before I messed it up.
+I immediately started capturing the beauty of the Hide. beginning with the bedroom, before I made the bed wrinkly…